Overview

 - A record is created or updated

-- Go to the Record Criteria tab and add conditions using the Rule Builder that appears there.
+Click the Record Criteria tab and add conditions using the Rule Builder.

-- Unlike with time-based rules, you will likely want to set Record Criteria, as otherwise, the rule will run on every create or edit that occurs for the chosen object.
+- Unlike with time-based rules, you will likely want to set Record Criteria.
+Otherwise, the rule will run on every create or edit for the chosen object.

 - User Resources for record-based rules reference the user who triggers the rule by creating or updating the record.